African American musicians

 Dates: 1950 - 2014

 Item — Box 37

 Scope and Contents From the Collection: Donated in 1994, the Leon Robbin Collection of Music Manuscripts and Letters of Composers consists of over 800 autographed manuscripts and letters by composers, musicians, and conductors.
 Collection highlights include autograph manuscripts by many of the most important Romantic era composers, including Ludwig van Beethoven’s sketches for his Piano Sonata No. 23 in F minor "Appassionata," a full set of handwritten parts for Robert Schumann’s String Quartet in A minor op.
 41 no. 1 (Heavily...

 Scope and Contents This collection is currently unprocessed and access to it may therefore be limited.
 Researchers are advised to contact the Booth Family Center for Special Collections for more information on access to this collection.Papers of Dr. Mickey Thomas Terry, including correspondence, music programs, newsletters, posters, interview transcripts and recordings, music recordings, clippings, and other materials related to African American composers and organists....

 Lewis C. Wendell, Jr. Collection on the United States Information Agency-Duke Ellington Good Will Tour

 Scope and Contents The collection consists of materials related to Duke Ellington concerts held in Pakistan, Bangladesh, India, and other nations, that were sponsored by the U.S. State Department in 1963.
 The materials were collected by Lewis C. Wendell, Jr., who served as a Consul with the United States Information Agency in that region.
-The collection includes photographs, programs, press releases, and seven audio recordings of the press conference and concert held Lahore, Pakistan (1/4 inch magnetic...
+The collection includes photographs, programs, press releases, and seven audio recordings of concerts held in Lahore, Pakistan (1/4 inch magnetic tapes).The...

 Dates: Majority of material found within 1963; 1963, 1971, circa 2010s